CMS Pasquier Ciulla Marquet Pastor Svara & Gazo > Monaco, Monaco > Firm Profile

 Being the second smallest country in the world after the Vatican, Monaco is located at the crossroads of France and Italy and is opened on the Mediterranean basin, which gives its residents an exceptional quality of life and makes it easily accessible by all means of transportation, Nice Airport being only 22 km away from Monaco.
 It is about 3.3 km long and 0.6 km wide, with a surface area of about 2 sq. km, some of which has been reclaimed from the sea over the past decades, especially through the construction, between 1966 and 1973, of the Fontvieille area, which can be qualified as the Monaco business and industries district.

-With 38,300 inhabitants (among which 9,259 are Monaco nationals as of 31 December 2017) and a density of around 19,300 inhabitants per sq. km, Monaco has an urbanization that covers almost all its surface area, making it the most densely populated country in the world and contributing to maintaining real estate prices that are among the highest in the world.
+With 38,350 inhabitants (as of December 2020) among which 9,571 are Monaco nationals and a density of around 19,300 inhabitants per sq. km, Monaco has an urbanization that covers almost all its surface area, making it the most densely populated country in the world and contributing to maintaining real estate prices that are among the highest in the world.

-For that reason, the Principality, being aware of its need for space, decided to launch in 2017 the building of a 6-hectare eco-neighborhood through an extension of the Principality’s territory over the sea.
-Work on the construction site is due to last until 2025 for a global cost of 2 billion euros.
-This gigantic project, which will include the construction of high-quality housing, a public car park, a pedestrian walk and a park, is marked by a strong ambition as regards sustainable development and the protection of the environment and biodiversity, in line with the sustainable city policy implemented by the Principality.
+For that reason, the Principality, being aware of its need for space, launched the building of a 6-hectare eco-neighborhood through an extension of the Principality’s territory over the sea.
+Work on the construction site has advanced well and is due to last until 2025 for a global cost of 2 billion euros.
+This gigantic project, which includes the construction of high-quality housing, a public car park, a pedestrian walk and a park, is marked by a strong ambition as regards sustainable development and the protection of the environment and biodiversity, in line with the sustainable city policy implemented by the Principality.

-Monaco has a dynamic economy, both on the local and the international levels, which has gone through a significant evolution during the second half of the past century, from an economy dominated by and dependent on the activities of the State owned Société des Bains de Mer, which runs the casinos and the major hotels in Monaco, to an economy that has managed to develop across many other sectors such as construction and real estate (18.7 % of the GDP, with a continuous increase in the number of transactions), financial and insurance activities (17.8 % of the GDP), scientific and technical activities (17 % of the GDP), wholesale and retail business (around 14.4 % of the GDP), industry (4.1 % of the GDP) or shipping (more than 4 % of the GDP), through well-structured family businesses (mainly in the construction and real estate sectors) as well as subsidiaries and branch offices (mainly in the banking and finance as well as luxury sectors).
+Monaco has a dynamic economy, both on the local and the international levels, which has gone through a significant evolution during the second half of the past century, from an economy dominated by and dependent on the activities of the State owned Société des Bains de Mer, which runs the casinos and the major hotels in Monaco, to an economy that has managed to develop across many other sectors such as construction and real estate (20,3% of the GDP) although the real estate market remains affected by the health crisis and its economic consequences (in 2021, it counts 29 transactions and 160 million euros more than in 2020, but a decrease of 5% in volume and 17% in value compared to 2019), financial and insurance activities (18,3% of the GDP), scientific and technical activities (20,3% of the GDP), wholesale and retail business (around 13,5 % of the GDP) or industry (3.5 % of the GDP), through well-structured family businesses (mainly in the construction and real estate sectors) as well as subsidiaries and branch offices (mainly in the banking and finance as well as luxury sectors).

-Finally, the traditional sector of tourism, which highly contributed to the international fame of the Principality due to Monaco’s mild climate, its history, casinos and world famous events such as the Monaco Grand Prix, the Monte-Carlo Rolex Masters or the Monaco Yacht Show, remains important, although it was negatively impacted by the Nice terrorist attack in July 2016, which resulted in a decline in attendance of 4 % over 2016.
-This unfavorable economic context led the Tourism Directorate of the Principality to focus on new markets such as China and South-East Asia or business tourism and Monaco’s good reputation in terms of security and stability.
+Finally, the traditional sector of tourism, which highly contributed to the international fame of the Principality due to Monaco’s mild climate, its history, casinos and world famous events such as the Monaco Grand Prix, the Monte-Carlo Rolex Masters or the Monaco Yacht Show, remains important, although it was negatively impacted by the COVID-19 crisis.
+At the end of 2021, the hotel sector indicators, are on the rise but remain below their 2019 levels.
+Since March 2021, the occupancy rate has increased every month compared to 2020, especially in autumn.

 One of the major features of the Monaco economy being that it is government-driven, the Principality is, subject to certain conditions, open to trade and foreign investments.